Boost Your Business!

 Bernard:

-Now, once you’ve done that that’s only half the battle.
+Now, once you’ve done that, that’s only half the battle.
 Remember that once you set up your White Label Dashboard, you still have to show the client Dashboard what they’re going to see.

 {slide: Leverage the technology}

-And this is something that we’ll discuss moving forward because you have to be able to help them imagine what their future success with you will be like.
 So the Dashboard allows you to do that.
-It allows you to show them, it allows you to walk them through a demo account that shows them vividly what kind of experience they’ll have with you.
+It allows you to walk them through a demo account that shows them vividly what kind of experience they’ll have with you.

 {slide: Use the methodology}